upstream-se/guidebook-draft/docs/motivation/problem-space.md

 This observation does not prescribe how drift should be prevented, corrected, or managed.
 It establishes that temporal accumulation and interpretive drift are inherent characteristics of long-lived, evolving software systems.

-## Summary: Characteristics of the Problem Space
+## Summary: Characteristics of the problem space

 The preceding sections describe a problem space in which software systems are conceived, operated, and evolved under conditions that are common across domains and technologies.